-HIPRC’s INSIGHT Research Program for graduate and undergraduate students is an intensive, eight-week summer internship for undergraduate students, graduate students and first-year medical students.
+HIPRC’s Pediatric Injury Prevention Student Internship Training (INSIGHT) program for graduate and undergraduate students is an intensive, eight-week summer internship for undergraduate students, graduate students and first-year medical students.
 Applications are open from mid-November to mid-January for the coming summer.
 INSIGHT provides paid research experience and mentorship for students who are interested in injury research.
-Participants are matched to research projects and partnered with University of Washington Medical School faculty and work alongside peers and health professionals from across the country.
+Participants are matched to research projects and partnered with health sciences faculty from across the University of Washington and work alongside peers and health professionals from an array of disciplines.
 Past research areas include elucidating the risk factors and causes of injuries, injury prevention strategies, acute and chronic care of injured patients, outcomes from trauma, and interventions to return the injured individual to their full potential.

 For high school students, we offer a four-week summer program designed to introduce students to medicine, public health and research.
 For more information on the high school program, visit the INSIGHT High School Page.

 Beginning with the 2020 program, one member of each INSIGHT cohort will be selected as the Jean M. Pinder Memorial Fund Scholar upon acceptance.

 Jean Martin Pinder (1916-2014) was one of the first African American women to graduate from the Yale School of Public Health in 1947.
 She helped establish the nursing program at Dillard University, a historically black women’s college in New Orleans, and joined the US Public Health Service in Liberia and Ghana.
 She later supported the establishment of the Korle Bu Medical School of the University of Ghana and held a long and distinguished career in maternal and child health for USAID.